Internship Guide

 - Making connections (with the industry/field/job function/geographic location)

-Faculty: take advantage of office hours to talk to your professors about their academic/industry expertise
+Faculty: Take advantage of office hours to speak with your professors about their academic/industry expertise.

 Need a headshot or looking to gain an overview of LinkedIn to start this process?
 Check out our Headshots to Handshakes program.